BOG MYRTLE

 No relation to : Chilean Myrtle (Luma Apiculata).

 An entrancing sweet-smelling resin comes in evidence when the leaves are crushed between the fingers.
-A large straggle of Bog Myrtle in the sodden hills can be smelled from half a mile away.
+A large straggle of Bog Myrtle in the sodden hills can be smelled from over half a mile away from Dock Tarn, above Buttermere, which has a large colony of Bog Myrtle.
+It is wind-pollinated, the pollen being allergenic.

-Bog Myrtle has quite a reputation for repelling midges and fleas, and has been used many times in the past and even recent past for such duty, no doubt due to the odorous resin.
+Bog Myrtle has quite a reputation for its ability to repel midges and fleas by its very strong aroma, and has been used many times in the past and even recent past for such duty, due to the odorous resin it contains.
 A midge repellent called 'Myrica' made by steam distilling the volatile oil from Bog Myrtle was sold by a Scottish company in the Isle of Skye.
 It was found to be very effective on Scottish midges (Culicoides impunctatus).

 But it has an even bigger reputation as a substitute for hops in brewed alcoholic beverages.
-If ever the author were to brew a beer made from Sweet Gale, he would name the beer Regale!
+If ever your author were to brew a beer made from Sweet Gale, he would name the beer Regale!
 There is a Scottish brewery, Fraoch, that is brewing a Heather Ale using Heather and Bog Myrtle from the extensive crops on Scottish bogs.
+It is reportedly an abortifacient, so pregnant women should avoid drinks and condiments containing Bog Myrtle.

-It was a traditional medicine with uses against parasites and to treat skin disorders.
+It was a traditional medicine with uses against parasites and to treat skin disorders and gonorrhea - also used as a diuretic.

 MONOTERPENES